-For Tampico style fish, you have Tampico and for tortas de la barda (Tampico) you have Puerto Jaibo.
+For Tampico style fish, you have Tampico Seafood on Airline (and also on Hwy 45) and for tortas de la barda (Tampico style with pork, ham and all the fixings) you have Puerto Jaibo.

 I am going to post a screen shot of a typical menu in Mexico City for you to look at to see which type of dish you want to try and then I can probably recommend a place to you."

 A typical lunch time meal is the comida corrida, a fixed price (at today's currency exchange, about $4) meal that includes beverage, pasta, soup, entree, dessert and bread or tortillas.

 Here are some typical lunch offerings in Mexico.
 Click on each image to enlarge it as needed: